HTB Academy - Active Directory Enumeration and Attacks

 crackmapexec smb 172.16.5.5 --users

-LDAP anonymous bind enumeration can be done using windapsearch
+LDAP anonymous bind enumeration can be done using windapsearch and ldapsearch:

-ldapsearch -h 172.16.5.5 -x -b "DC=INLANEFREIGHT,DC=LOCAL" -s sub "(&(objectclass=user))" | grep sAMAccountName: | cut -f2 -d" "
+ldapsearch -h 172.16.5.5 -x -b "DC=INLANEFREIGHT,DC=LOCAL" -s sub "(&(objectclass=user))" | grep sAMAccountName: | cut -f2 -d" "./windapsearch.py --dc-ip 172.16.5.5 -u "" -U

-utilises Kerberos pre-authentication, and this is a stealthy way to perform user enumeration as it does not generate the event ID 4625 (Account failed to logon).
+kerbrute utilises Kerberos pre-authentication, and this is a stealthy way to perform user enumeration as it does not generate the event ID 4625 (Account failed to logon).

 - The tool sends a TGT request to the DC using a specified username (event ID 4768 - TGT was requested).
 If the username is valid, the KDC will prompt for Kerberos pre-authentication.
 Else, it returns

-.
+PRINCIPAL UNKNOWN.
 This does not count towards logon failures and does not lock out accounts. - However, when Kerberos pre-authentication is used for password spraying, failed authentication attempts can lock out accounts.

 kerbrute userenum -d inlanefreight.local --dc 172.16.5.5 /opt/jsmith.txt

-Finally, with valid credentials, we can also get a full list of users using crackmapexec
+Finally, with valid credentials, we can also get a full list of users using crackmapexec:

 sudo crackmapexec smb 172.16.5.5 -u htb-student -p Academy_student_AD! --users